Option A: OBI CHeCklist

 The Obstetrics Initiative (OBI) Labor and Delivery Checklist for Low Risk Spontaneous Labor is a tool that can be utilized by labor and delivery triage staff to assess patient readiness for admission and becomes part of the patient chart.
 The checklist is designed to ensure the best transition from outpatient to inpatient care for all of the women we serve.
 While the goal is to provide consistent care to all women, the checklist is not intended to override clinical judgement.
 If the care provider feels that earlier or later admission is indicated, there should be an opportunity to document this at the end of the check list.

 This tool promotes shared decision making between the hospital team and patient.
-We hope this will help both the patient and physicians and/or midwives to confidently and safely delay admission until active labor is established.
+OBI’s hope is this will help both the patient and physicians and/or midwives to confidently and safely delay admission until active labor is established.
 OBI has offered some resources that are optional for implementation but may help to provide structure for the launch of your program.
-These optional resources are the Labor Partnership Worksheet, Coping Scale, timing of admission document, and the triage flow chart.
+These optional resources are the Labor Partnership Worksheet, Coping Scale, timing of admission document, and the triage flow chart available here.

 This first year of participation in OBI is about patient and provider education, as well as systems and relationship building.